-Hydro’s new method for storing bauxite tailings from its mine in Brazil has proven to be a more-sustainable solution.
-Following 18 months of extensive testing and monitoring, the site is nearing a year of full operation.
+Hydro’s new method for storing bauxite tailings from its mine in Brazil has proven to be a more-sustainable solution, and supports our sustainability ambitions to protect biodiversity and reduce our environmental footprint.

 The method – called Tailings Dry Backfill – puts the leftovers from extracting bauxite from processing, back in areas that have already been mined.

 Hydro Paragominas has two dam systems for bauxite waste storage.
 Both systems use a tailings disposal methodology based on the alternate operation of their reservoirs, allowing the tailings to dry out in each reservoir by combining drainage and evaporation, which results in tailings with a minimum solid content of 60%.